AsenOsen/android-framework-jar-patching/README.md

 3. `apexd --otachroot-bootstrap` (mounts all apexes back)
 4. `start` (start zygote with user space)

-## How this project can help?
+## How to replace JAR inside APEX?

 By default, Magisk module from this project contains `service.sh` which remounts some of most interesting APEXes after file system got initialized.
-This lets you to do substitute JAR's and SO's in runtime like this:
+This lets you to do substitute JAR and SO libraries in runtime like this:

 1. `stop` (stop zygote and all apps which are using files from `/apex/*`)
-2. `cp /sdcard/patched-core-oj.jar /apex/com.android.art/javalib/core-oj.jar`
+2. `cp /sdcard/patched-core-oj.jar /apex/com.android.art/javalib/core-oj.jar` (patch)
 4. `start` (start zygote with user space)

-After system boots patched version of `core-oj.jar` will be loaded in all apps.
+After system boots, patched version of `core-oj.jar` will be loaded in all apps.

-If you need some extra APEXes, modify `service.sh` (follow comments).
+If you need to modify some other APEXes, edit `service.sh` (see `REMOUNTING APEXES` comment).

+**IMPORTANT!** Patching like this will not make permanent changes for APEXes, after reboot you will have to repeat this process again.
+If you want changes to be permanent after each system reboot, see `PERMANENT CHANGES IN APEXES` comment in `service.sh` and rebuild Magisk module.

 # Extra advices